ceinfo/BigDataGroupProject/part2-code/readme.md

 # Final Project - Part 2

 This portion of the project combines the NY Open Data Crime Dataset with the American Community Survey (ACS) demographic dataset.
 Specifically,  we used the PUMA generated Neighborhood Tabulaton Area (NTA) data.
-The American Community Survey (ACS) which is program run by the U.S. Cenus Bureau that collects continuing statistical data about American's population, housing, and workforce data.
-In our project, we focus on the ACS data for the New York area.
+The American Community Survey (ACS) is a U.S. Cenus Bureau program that continually collects statistical data about the American population, housing, and workforce.
+In our project, we focus on using the ACS data for the New York area.

 ## 1- Generate the Demographic Data